jttyeung/jttyeung.github.io/_posts/2017-04-29-scraping-and-crawling-craigslist-with-scrapy.md

 Helpful things to know before you get started:
 - Python (and an understanding of object oriented programming and callbacks)
 - How to use [CSS selectors][css] or preferably [XPATH selectors][xpath] and what they are.
 Scrapy also [talks about these a little][scrapy-selectors].
-Scrapy is fan-freaking-tastic and also provides a command line tool that allows you to do checks against what you're trying to select with CSS or XPATH.
-Do this after you've installed Scrapy and created your project in the Initial Setup below.
-Here are some example uses:
+Scrapy is fan-freaking-tastic and also provides a command line tool that allows you to check the accuracy of your CSS or XPATH selectors.
+This is extremely helpful for troubleshooting after you've installed Scrapy and created your project in the Initial Setup described below.
+Once you're ready to configure your spider and you're writing your CSS/XPATH selectors, here are some examples to get you started:
-    1. `$ scrapy shell insert-your-url`
+    1. First, in your terminal type: `$ scrapy shell insert-your-url` -- this sends a GET request for the URL
-    2. try: `$ response.status`
+    2. Now that you are in the Scrapy Shell, try: `$ response.status` -- this gives you the status code of the response
-    3. or: `$ response.xpath('//title').extract()`
+    3. Or try: `$ response.xpath('//title').extract()` -- XPATH selector way of saying 'give me the title of that page!'
-    4. or: `$ response.css('title').extract()`
+    4. Or: `$ response.css('title').extract()` -- CSS selector way of saying 'give me the title of that page!'

 <br>
 ##### **HOW**